 Handblown glass has been produced in Sweden for more than two and a half centuries.
 And yet, the story of Orrefors begins with iron and the forest.
 In 1726, Lars Johan Silversparre received permission to build a furnace and a smithy at “the beautiful river that flows into Lake Orrenas”.
-The iron works was given the name Orrefors, which means “the Orre waterfall”.
+The iron works were given the name Orrefors, which means “the Orre waterfall”.
 However, production of iron became less and less profitable as time went on.
-At the same time, forestry became increasingly important, and a glassworks was built in 1898 to utilize spilled timber and labor resources.
+At the same time, forestry became increasingly important, and glass artwork was built in 1898 to utilize spilled timber and labor resources.

 Award Winning Glass Art Since 1925.